rhostem/ng2-simple-autocomplete/README.md

   }

   onChangeInput(search: string) {
-    // fetch remote data from here and reassign it to searchResults }
+    // fetch remote data from here
+    // And reassign the 'remoteData' which is binded to 'searchResults' property.
+  }
 }
 ```